About the Author

 What inspired you to start writing?

 I love ideas!
 Whether in books or in conversations with friends, there are deep wells of wisdom just waiting to be dug.
-I get exciting about taking that sagacity and presenting it to readers in a way that is memorable, meaningful, and practical.
+I get excited about taking that sagacity and presenting it to readers in a way that is memorable, meaningful, and practical.

 What are your hobbies / interests?